1. Do I need a physical to participate in a high school or middle school sport?

 2. Do I need a physical for every season I play?

-No. You need to get 1 full physical per school year.
-A recertification packet is required for each subsequent sport played before the next school year.
+No. You need to get 1 full physical per school year, HOWEVER, a recertification packet is required for each subsequent sport played before the next school year.

 3. Do I have to pay the activity fee?

 Yes.
 The activity fee is due with each physical/recertification packet.
-The fee for each HS sport played is $75 and the fee for each MS sport played is $50.
-Swimming, wrestling and lacrosse are all exempt from the activity fee since they are self-funded.
+Swimming, wrestling, indoor track and lacrosse are all exempt from the activity fee since they are self-funded.

 4. How much is the Activity Fee?